HSF/hsf.github.io/organization/_posts/2020/2020-07-02-coordination.md

 ### New Convenor for Data Analysis WG

 Andrea Rizzi has been nominated CMS deputy physics coordinator. *Congratulations!* It means Andrea will not be able to stay as an Analysis WG convenor.
 Need to start the process for his replacement, to start Sept.
 1st.
-Proposal to have the appointment run until end of 2021.
+We would have the appointment run until end of 2021.

 ### Alpaka Training